dmolin/flightSimPanels/README.markdown

 That URL map to a Railway controller that load all of the "measure" components client subfolders, minifies their content and send the payload to the client.

 ![Client code](https://raw.github.com/dmolin/flightSimPanels/master/README/client-code.png)

+### Build with Grunt ###

+I've been recently playing with Grunt in my latest gig and I was eager to use it again in other projects.
+I really love Grunt; I love its task based nature; it reminds me of my beloved Ant and it's really easy to grasp and leverage.
+Moreover, there's node and a LOT of ready-made plugins already available at your fingertips to do nearly EVERYTHING you want.
+Writing code to zip files, minify, collect, organize folders is deadly easy.
+It's really difficult to think about NOT using it after you make your feet wet with Grunt ;)

+### Unit Testing with Jasmine and PhantomJS ###

+This is a beast I'm still dealing with.
+Writing tests with Jasmine is pretty straightforward and it's quite easy to become addicted to that.
+The tough part is to fit Jasmine/PhantomJS into the whole server architecture.
+My initial stake was to run the Jasmine tests into the same server used to serve the website, in order to have the Selenium Acceptance tests already for free...
+It's proving to be not-so-easy as expected.
+I'll likely move to a simple httpd-based server for serving Unit tests soon (the code is still in writing atm).